pyOpenSci/python-package-guide/package-structure-code/code-style-linting-format.md

 * pyOpenSci requires authors to follow PEP 8 code format guidelines
 * Setting up a code formatters like Black and isort will help you enforce PEP 8 style guidelines and also consistent, readable code format
-* Some commonly used tools are: Black/Blue, Isort, flake8
+* Some commonly used tools are: Black/Blue, Isort, flake8, ruff
 * You can also setup pre-commit hooks which will run code formatters locally each time you make a commit.
 * [precommit.ci](https://pre-commit.ci/) is a bot that you can add to your GitHub repository.
 It will automagically apply code format to every PR using the tools specified in your pre-commit-config.yaml file.
 It can save significant time and make contributions easier for new contributors.
+* Automation is good!
+By making code quality tools care of your code, you can focus on structural and high values tasks.
 ```

 Consistent code format and style is useful to both your package